avaframe/AvaFrame/docs/moduleCom7Regional.rst

 ---------------------------
 Input data organization is based on two key concepts:

 * **Groups**: Collections of avalanche release areas (single polygon features) that are located in the same spatial domain and may be wanted to be simulated together.
 We recommend setting one group per avalanche path/track.

-* **Scenarios**: Collections of release area features WITHIN each group, that are simulated together in :ref:`com1DFA <moduleCom1DFA:com1DFA: DFA-Kernel>`.
+* **Scenarios**: Collections of release area features WITHIN each group, that are simulated together in :ref:`com1DFA <moduleCom1DFA:com1DFA: DFA-Kernel>`, i.e. particles within one scenario can interact.

 These are defined through two new attributes in the input release area shapefile attribute table: